bealymech/Web-Developer/README.md

 # Web-Developer
-I will create some new relate to Web Development.
+I will create something new relate to Web Development.

+See you soon !!!